auremoser/mozsci/log/worklog.md

 * rescheduled interviews during plane trip
 * commented on senior leader session at mozfest
 * responded to candidates
+* lots of catchup emails with community members and trying to triage interviews

 TO DOS